Wii system software: Nintendo Channel

-The Nintendo Channel (known as the Everybody's Nintendo Channel in Japan) allowed Wii users to watch videos such as interviews, trailers, commercials, and even download demos for the Nintendo DS line of systems.
-The Nintendo Channel has the ability to support Nintendo Entertainment System games, Super NES games, Nintendo 64 games, and GameCube games.
+The Nintendo Channel (known as the Everybody's Nintendo Channel in Japan) allowed Wii users to watch videos such as interviews, trailers, commercials, and download demos for the Nintendo DS line of systems.
+The Nintendo Channel had the ability to support Nintendo Entertainment System games, Super NES games, Nintendo 64 games, and GameCube games.
 Later the channel was used for the Wii U, and the Nintendo Switch under the name of the Nintendo eShop.
 In this capacity the channel worked in a similar way to the DS Download Station.
 The channel provided games, info, pages and users could rate games that they have played.
 A search feature was also available to assist users in finding new games to try or buy.
 The channel had the ability to take the user directly into the Wii Shop Channel for buying the wanted game immediately.
 The Nintendo Channel was launched in Japan on November 27, 2007, in North America on May 7, 2008, and in Europe and Australia on May 30, 2008.
 The Nintendo Channel was updated with different Nintendo DS demos and new videos every week; the actual day of the week varies across different international regions.
 Nintendo DS demos can be transmitted to the handheld console.

 An updated version of the Nintendo Channel was released in Japan on July 15, 2009, North America on September 14, 2009, and in Europe on December 15, 2009.
 The update introduced a new interface and additional features, options, and statistics for users to view.
 However, the European version was missing some of these new additional features, such as options for choosing video quality.
 In addition, a weekly show known as Nintendo Week began airing exclusively on the North American edition of the channel, while another show, Nintendo TV, was available on the UK version of the channel.

-The Nintendo Channel and the other 4 channels (Forecast Channel, News Channel, Everybody Votes Channel, and Check Mii Out Channel/Mii Contest Channel) ended their seven-year support on June 27, 2013.
+The Nintendo Channel and the other WiiConnect24 channels (Forecast Channel, News Channel, Everybody Votes Channel, and Check Mii Out Channel/Mii Contest Channel) ended their seven-year supporton June 27, 2013.

-A few shows appeared on Nintendo Channel which were no more than 20 minutes long:
+Nintendo Channel had several original programming which were less than twenty minutes long: